A profile written in advance, to read before the session.

 Without myHandiQR

-- Five minutes of conversation at the start of each session
+- Five minutes of conversation at the start of every session

-- The colleague on alternating weeks knows nothing of what you understood
+- The colleague on alternate weeks knows nothing of what you understood

-- The stand-in during your leave starts from scratch
+- The stand-in during your holidays starts from scratch

 With myHandiQR recommended to the family

-- A QR scanned in 30 seconds, profile up to date, in writing
+- A QR code scanned in 30 seconds, profile up to date, in writing

 - Introduction, how to help, what to avoid, already written

-- Every practitioner scans the same QR, reads the same profile
+- Every professional scans the same QR code, reads the same profile

 - Not a medical file